kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ## Step 1: Join the Alpha

-First you need to request to join the beta on the following [page](labs.ovh.com).
+First, you need to request to join the alpha on the following [page](labs.ovh.com).
 After we receive your application, we will contact you via email.

+>
-Important : BGP Service is currently in alpha.
+>Important : BGP Service is currently in alpha.
 This product is not intended to be used in a production environment.
+>

 ## Step 2: Prepare your IP addresses

 You need to either buy Additional IP from OVHcloud or use your own IPs with BYOIP.

-If you buy Additional IPs from us, you MUST NOT associate them to any service (e.g. Baremetal).
+If you buy Additional IPs from us, you **MUST NOT** associate them to any service (e.g. Bare Metal).

 If you need to import your IPs, you need to use our BYOIP service.
 Please follow [this documentation](/pages/network/bring_your_own_ip/bring-your-own-IP/) to import your IPs to OVHcloud.